snehalyelmati/Greeze-19/README.md

 ## Future Scope
 * Add location based hospital retrieval functionality.
 * Sorting the hospitals based on user specified criteria like no. of beds or the distance to the hospital, etc.
+* Add additional authentication methods like Facebook or twitter.